Guinea travel guide

 Testing / screening on arrival and departure

-All passengers arriving in Conakry must show a COVID-19 certificate with a negative polymerase chain reaction (PCR) result from a test taken within 72 hours of their journey to Guinea, and departing passengers also within 72 hours of leaving.
+All passengers arriving in Conakry must show a COVID-19 vaccination certificate with the second dose being at least 14 days before travel and a negative polymerase chain reaction (PCR) result from a test taken within 72 hours of their journey to Guinea.
+A COVID-19 vaccine certificate must be valid for one of the vaccines registered in Guinea which are; Pfizer, Moderna, Sputnik V, Sinopharm, Sinovac, Johnson & Johnson, Epivac Corona and Astra Zeneca.
 Following the identification of a new strain of COVID-19, travellers from the UK must also take a supplementary PCR test on arrival at the airport, unless they have been fully vaccinated at least two weeks before their arrival in Guinea.
-Travellers who are not vaccinated will remain at the Onomo hotel in Conakry until the test result, which could take between 48 and 72 hours.
+Travellers who are not vaccinated will be required to remain at the Onomo hotel in Conakry until the test result, which could take between 48 and 72 hours.
 Food and lodging will be at passengers’ own expense.
 Travellers will only be able to leave the hotel with a negative certificate.
 Those testing positive will be taken to a government treatment centre.

 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.